Workshop instructors

 Herbert Ritter

-It all began with the construction of customised saddles, followed by many years as a bagmaker at Hermès in Paris, and then further years as a product developer and manager in the fashion industry.
+It all began with the construction of customised saddles, followed by many years as a bagmaker at Hermès in Paris, and then others as a product developer and manager in the fashion industry.
 Today, after almost 30 years of professional experience, the master saddler and bagmaker is passionate about preserving traditional, manual working techniques.
 Hand stitching, clear shapes, function and quality take centre stage.

 Jakob Adam